HugoSchweke/QSproteome_protocol/README.md

 - Install the AnAnaS software.
 You can download it here: [Link](https://team.inria.fr/nano-d/software/ananas/)

-- export the path to AnAnaS:
+- export the path to AnAnaS in your bashrc:
 ```bash
 cat "export ANANAS=PATHTOANANAS/bin/ananas" >> ~/.bashrc
 source ~/.bashrc